FAQ: Apply for Grants

 - What kind of paper work will I need to fill out in order to apply for a grant?

-A: LSC requires you to fill out a Proposal Planning Form, which is a simple document that the Grants Office can help you fill out.
+A: LSC requires you to fill out a Grant Proposal Plan Form, which is a simple document that the Grants Office can help you fill out.
 The information you enter into this form will also help you prepare your proposal to the funder.

 Funding agencies normally provide application forms and guidelines.
 If you are unsure about the guidelines or whether you have the most up-to-date information, call the Grants Office for assistance.